ANIO-Official/charawik-api/README.md

 **If you Login with Github, you will be redirected to the Github Permissions request page.**

 ## My process

 1. Directory and File Setup.
 2. Installed NPM.
 Installed necessary and preferred packages.
 3. Created Database Connection and base route index.
 Set up and tested Server in Browser.
 4. Reused User Model, Controller, and Authentication from previous project due to same structure.
+5. Testing via Thunderclient and browser.
+6. Created Character Model.
+Reused and refacorted previous code to create Character routes and controlelr logic.
+7. Testing CRUD capabilties via Thunderclient and browser.
+Tested authentication to ensure correct users have access.
+8. Created Activity Model.
+Reused and refacorted previous code to create Activity routes and controlelr logic.
+9. Testing CRUD capabilties via Thunderclient and browser.
+Tested authentication to ensure correct users have access.
+10. Bug Fixing, Polish, and final Testing in Thunderclient for edgecases and clarity in error messages.

 ### Built with